Charlotte Goetschy-Bolognese

-Charlotte Goetschy-Bolognese is a French politician serving as the member of the National Assembly for the 5th constituency of Haut-Rhin since 2022.
-She replaces Olivier Becht.
+Charlotte Goetschy-Bolognese is a French politician who served as a member of the National Assembly for the 5th constituency of Haut-Rhin from 2022 to 2024 as the substitute of Olivier Becht.

 Political career

 Charlotte Goetschy-Bolognese was born in 1990, she is married and has two children.

 She graduated in accounting from Strasbourg and manages a public works equipment company in Richwiller with her husband and father.

 She is municipal councilor of Brunstatt-Didenheim in charge of communication.

 She is also president of a local association called “Les demoiselles de Brunstatt”.